Welcome! I’m Christopher O’Donnell.

 - Minimize any distractions that are not aligned with your compass.

 - Amplify the atmosphere and enhance the qualities of your image that ARE aligned with your compass.

 I call this the “IMA method” for short.
-And all my Lightroom courses and Photoshop courses revolve around this one very simple formula to creating extraordinary photographs.
+And all my tutorials and courses revolve around one very simple formula to creating extraordinary images.